NguyenQuocAnDev27/Charitable-donation-system-client-web/README.md

 # Charitable-donation-system-client-web

-This is a client-side web application designed for managing charitable donations, developed using **Next.js** and **Tailwind CSS**.
-This project aims to facilitate donate for users.
+This website is designed for donors and developed using **Next.js** and **Tailwind CSS**.
+The project aims to facilitate donations for donors who wish to contribute to higher education institutions.

 ## Features

 - User authentication and registration.
+(Google Account Login)
 - Browse and donate to various charity projects.
 - Real-time donation tracking.
-- Dashboard for managing projects and user profile.
+(Can delay update up to 5 min)

 ## Technologies Used

-- **Next.js**: Frontend framework.
+- **Next.js**: React-based frontend framework that runs on the Node.js engine, offering features like server-side rendering (SSR), static site generation (SSG), API routes, and optimized performance for building modern web applications.
 - **Tailwind CSS**: Utility-first CSS framework.
-- **TypeScript**: Strongly typed JavaScript.
+- **TypeScript**

 ## Setup